 Medicaid can be very helpful, if not necessary, to help keep an elderly or disabled person in a nursing home or in assisted living, but accessing Medicaid benefits for both are very difficult.
 There is a long list of income and asset requirements, the application process and many other confusing and difficult parts.

 Nursing home Medicaid, at this time, is an entitlement.
 If you are in the nursing home, have your income and assets below the required levels, apply, and the nursing home has a Medicaid bed available, then the applicant will get onto Medicaid.
+If you have assets, an elder law attorney can legally protect assets from the nursing home.
 This is part of our social safety net.

 Very, very importantly is is your elder is in the nursing home for 60 days and applies for Medicaid, the long wait list can be bypassed!
-I have written more about Medicaid and assisted living on this other portion of our website, but wanted to post the rumor of a 12,000 person waitlist.
+I have written more about Medicaid and assisted living on this other portion of our website, but wanted to post the rumor of a 42,000 person waitlist as of 2019.

 A good elder law attorney, like us, can help an elder and their family by:

 - Helping prioritize which public benefits programs can help